htutarkar67/ICT111-WatchMate-MVP/docs/weekly-logbook.md

 **Technical problem:**

-* Determining how to integrate AI chatbot recommendations into the prototype.
+*Identifying how to integrate AI chatbot recommendations into the prototype.

 **Team coordination problem:**